lubosz/liblub/README.md

 `$ make`

-Running the examples
+Running the scenes
 --------------------

-Run the examples from the root directory.
+Run the scenes from the root directory.

-`$ ./build/sponge`
+`$ ./bin/sponge`